Venus and Cupid with a Honeycomb: Inspiration

-Other influences, like the woodcut of the 'Triumph of the New Men over the Satyrs', also contribute to the full-length depiction of Venus without clothing, made in 1947 by Jacopo de' Barbari.
+Other influences, like the woodcut of the 'Triumph of the New Men over the Satyrs', also contribute to the full-length depiction of Venus without clothing, made in the early 16th century by Jacopo de' Barbari.
 He was a Venetian artist in the service of the court of Frederick III of Saxony, known as Frederick the Wise.
 Cranach replaced him in the court in 1505.

 Cranch also drew inspiration in Dürer's engraving of Adam and Eve from 1507.
 Dürer's focus on the right arm's extending detail and the Y-shaped tree behind the two protagonists particularly influenced Cranach.
 The 'Y' shape refers to the crossroads between the via virtutis and the via voluptas.